Why Is My Health and Wellness Website Not Bringing Clients (Even if It Looks Good)?

 That is the kind of shift many health and wellness professionals are looking for.
 The website starts doing some of the explanation, trust-building, and filtering before the first conversation happens.

-Testimonial from freelance medical writer
+Testimonial from a freelance medical writer

 A stronger website helps bring the right people closer to your work, even if they have not met you before.
 For a health coach, that may mean helping someone understand whether your approach fits their needs.
 For a freelance medical writer, it may mean helping a healthcare company see whether your experience matches the type of content, audience, and clinical area they need support with.